PHPRio/antigo-statics-site/code-of-conduct/code-of-conduct-EN.md

 <li>Sustained disruption of talks or other events</li>
 <li>Intimidation or bullying (online or in-person)</li>
 <li>SPAM - the act of sending marketing oriented posts without context or even approval from the admins is considered spamming</li>
-<li>Flood - the act of inundate a source of interaction with messages of your own is considered flooding</li>
+<li>Flood - the act of inundating a source of interaction with messages of your own is considered flooding</li>
 <li>Sharing work offers without budget</li>
 </ul>

 <h2 id="reporting-and-enforcement">Reporting and Enforcement</h2>

 <ul>
-<li>If you are the subject of, or witness to any violations of this Code of Conduct, please contact us by email faleconosco@phprio.org</li>
+<li>If you are the subject of, or witness to any violations of this Code of Conduct, please contact us by email at faleconosco@phprio.org</li>
 <li>If necessary, PHPRio staff are empowered to take appropriate actions that may include, but are not limited to, warnings, expulsion from the community, and referrals to local law enforcement.</li>
 </ul>